-Is Postpartum Depression Real & How to Avoid It?
+Is Postpartum Depression Real & How To Avoid It?

-Postpartum depression is a serious mental health issue like other forms of depression and anxiety.
-Mild depression or baby blues like feeling emotional, sad, anxious, stressed, or weepy, is prevalent among women after childbirth but PPD is more severe and needs proper attention.
+Postpartum depression is a serious mental health issue, like other forms of depression and anxiety.
+Mild depression or baby blues, like feeling emotional, sad, anxious, stressed, or weepy, is prevalent among women after childbirth, but PPD is more severe and needs proper attention.
 It affects 1 in 7 women after giving birth to a baby and lasts for weeks or even months.
-It can affect all kinds of women regardless of any factors like age, color, or race and indirectly affects your baby.
+It can affect all kinds of women regardless of any factors like age, color, or race, and indirectly affects your baby.

 What is Postpartum Depression?